Big Daddy's Kitchen

 8/14/2011 - The rainy season is upon us...finally.
 We haven't seen enough to completely mitigate the serious drought we have been having since last summer, but it has been raining enough to quell the brush fires.
 And of course with the rainy season comes the heat.
 Interesting thing about north Florida during the summer is that we are rarely as hot as the other Atlantic states (including New England) when the heat waves arrive.

 I remember when I lived in NE hearing the weather people talk about what causes the heat waves in the first place.
-It is usually a high pressure system off the Atlantic coast whose counterclockwise winds scoop up warm, moist air from the gulf and "pump" it in a north easterly direction up into NE and easterly Canada.
-Well the same counterclockwise rotation pushes cooler ocean air inland from the Atlantic ocean.
+It is usually a high pressure system off the Atlantic coast whose clockwise winds scoop up warm, moist air from the gulf and "pump" it in a north easterly direction up into NE and easterly Canada.
+Well the same clockwise rotation pushes cooler ocean air inland from the Atlantic ocean.
 The net result is that New York can be 100° while St. Augustine is but a balmy 92°.

 But enough meteorology...on to the culinary stuff!